 Day 7 — Carmona and Seville

-Today visit nearby Seville, the splendid Moorish capital of Andalusia and considered by many to be the cultural capital of Spain.
-A walking tour passes by the famous cathedral, the world’s largest Gothic building, and tours the delicately ornate Moorish Alcazar.
+Today visit nearby Seville, the splendid Moorish capital of the Andalusia region and considered by many to be the cultural capital of Spain.
+A walking tour includes a visit to the famous cathedral, the world’s largest Gothic building, and features the delicately ornate Moorish Alcazar, or Royal Palace.
 Return to Carmona late this afternoon and dine at your parador this evening.
 (B,D)

 Day 8 — Carmona and Cordoba

-During another special day excursion, travel to Cordoba, once a major European center for art, science, and culture during the Middle Ages.
-Here, explore a rich legacy where Moorish, Christian, and Jewish cultures mingled successfully during a Golden Age.
-Cordoba features an old Quarter built around the magnificent Mezquita (mosque) and one of Andalusia’s few remaining synagogues.
+Travel to Cordoba, once a major European center for art, science, and culture during the Middle Ages.
+Here, explore a rich legacy where Moorish, Christian, and Jewish cultures mingled successfully.
+After touring the highlights, including the magnificent Mezquita Mosque, enjoy free time to explore on your own, then return to Carmona.
 (B,D)

-Travel south to tiny Ronda, scene of the last great rising of the Moors against Ferdinand and Isabella.
-The town's white-washed houses and your parador (Ronda’s original town hall) are perched dramatically near the edge of a plunging gorge, spanned by an 18th-century arched bridge.
-This afternoon, visit a local olive farm.
-The next day, following a brief walking tour, your afternoon is free to explore Ronda and its environs.
-Dine both evenings on regional specialties at your parador.
-(2B,2D)
+Leave Carmona behind and travel south to tiny Ronda, scene of the last great rising of the Moors against Ferdinand and Isabella.
+Its whitewashed houses, and your parador, are perched dramatically near the edge of a plunging gorge, spanned by an 18th-century arched bridge.
+Enjoy a special afternoon excursion to a local olive farm.
+(B,D)

 Day 11 — Granada and Ubeda